EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 Beyond that, this is the detection with a shelf life.
 The placeholder subject isn't a naming choice the operator made for fun — it's **forced by the protocol**.
 The module cannot create the event with its final subject, because it needs an event ID to attach the encrypted payload to, and it doesn't want a half-built dead drop sitting in the calendar advertising itself while the upload is in flight.
 Create blank, attach, then rename.
 That sequence is load-bearing.
 Rename the markers all you like; the create-then-patch shape stays, because the alternative is a race condition in your own C2.

-The supporting choice is the **entity-keyed union**. `MarkerHits` and `PlaceholderRenames` are two genuinely different questions, and I've unioned them anyway — but only because both sides are projected to the same columns and both resolve to the *same entity*, the mailbox.
-The `summarize` at the bottom then earns its keep: `BothSignals` promotes any mailbox where a marker string *and* a placeholder rename both landed, which is the CAV3RN shape and essentially nothing else's.
+The supporting choice is the **entity-keyed union**. `MarkerHits` and `PlaceholderRenames` are two genuinely different questions, and I've unioned them anyway — but only because both sides are projected to the same columns and both resolve to the *same entity*.
+The `summarize` then earns its keep: `BothSignals` promotes anywhere a marker string *and* a placeholder rename both landed, which is the CAV3RN shape and essentially nothing else's.

-Which is a claim you have to actually honor in the `summarize`, and my first version didn't.
-I grouped by `MailboxOwnerUPN, UserId, UserType` — the entity, plus two attributes of the record.
+Which is a claim you have to actually honor, and my first two versions didn't — in opposite directions, which is what makes the pair worth walking through.

+**Version one grouped too finely.** I used `by MailboxOwnerUPN, UserId, UserType` — the entity, plus two attributes of the record.
 Every extra key in a `by` clause is a finer partition, and a finer partition is a *smaller* chance that two signals about the same thing land on the same row.
 If Exchange attributes the marker write to the service principal and the rename to the mailbox owner, those become two rows, `array_length(Signals)` is 1 on both, and `BothSignals` — the entire point of the union — can never fire.
-The correlation was defeated by the grouping, in a query whose whole argument is that correlations live and die by their key.

 The rule that falls out: **anything that isn't the entity belongs in the aggregation, not the `by` clause.** `Actors = make_set(UserId, 5)` tells you the same thing without fragmenting the row.
 And it tells you something extra — `MixedActors` flags a mailbox whose calendar writes are attributed to *both* a service principal and an interactive owner.

-Legitimate integrations and humans share calendars all the time; sharing them in a create-then-rename pattern is a different matter.
+**Version two then grouped too coarsely, and that one is worse**, because it produced a result that looked like corroboration and wasn't.
+Trace a real dead drop through both branches.
+The module creates the event with subject `d`, then PATCHes `Boss Report ID: A1B2C3D1500` onto it.
+That `Update` row is the rename target — so it satisfies `PlaceholderRenames`.
+It is also the row whose subject now contains a marker string — so it satisfies `MarkerHits`. **One physical event, two branches, `array_length(Signals) == 2`.** With everything summarized straight to the mailbox, `BothSignals` fires on a single audit record counted twice, and the article's sales pitch — two independent signals agreeing — is describing something that didn't happen.
+It would fire on a *lone* renamed event with no other activity in the mailbox at all.

+So corroboration has to be settled one level down, at the **item**, and that means the correlation unit and the reporting unit are different things:

+- The **item** is where signals are proven independent. `ItemCorroborated` requires two distinct signals *and* `DistinctEvents > 1` — the marker row and the rename row have to be different rows.
+That second clause is the entire fix.
+- The **mailbox** is where findings are reported, because that's the thing an analyst opens and triages. `CorroboratedItems` counts how many items on that mailbox cleared the item-level bar, and it leads the `order by`.

+The same de-duplication has to reach the volume counters, or the ranking inherits the bug the flag just lost: `Events = dcount(EventKey)` rather than `count()`, so a dual-signal row doesn't inflate the number it's sorted on.
+This refines the rule above rather than contradicting it — anything that isn't the entity still stays out of the `by` clause.
+The correction is that "the entity" depends on the question.
+For *correlating signals*, it's the calendar item.
+For *reporting a finding*, it's the mailbox.
+Collapsing those two into one `summarize` is how a query ends up proving something about itself.

+And the mailbox key changed for the same class of reason.
+The old version wrote `coalesce(MailboxOwnerUPN, UserId)`, which is a mailbox with an *actor* as its fallback — two different entity types sharing one column, so a mailbox with no UPN on the record silently becomes whoever Exchange thought was acting. `coalesce(tostring(MailboxGuid), MailboxOwnerUPN)` keeps both candidates in the same species, prefers the identifier that survives a rename, and leaves `UserId` where it belongs: in `Actors`, as an attribute of the finding.

 This is worth stating precisely, because the briefs got it wrong on Tuesday and it's an easy mistake to make. **A union is legitimate when the branches share an entity key and illegitimate when they don't.** Tuesday's Detection 4 unioned calendar Graph activity (keyed on `AccountId`) with a DNS AAAA volume spike (keyed on `DeviceName`), then padded the second branch with `AccountId = ""`, `CalendarOps = 0`, `ActionTypes = dynamic([])` so the schemas would line up.
 The result is two unrelated hunts sharing an output grid, with half the columns structurally empty on every row.
 Nothing correlates, because there's nothing to correlate *on* — the brief's own caveat notes that `IPAddress` from `CloudAppEvents` and `DeviceName` from `DeviceNetworkEvents` can't be equated without a device inventory.
 If you're padding columns to make a union compile, you don't have one detection.
 You have two, in a trench coat.